OWN-OCCUPATION DISABILITY INSURANCE EXPLAINED

 If My Policy Does Not Have Own-Occ Benefits?

-The good news is most of the major companies are offering own-occupation benefits in today's marketplace in some form or another.
+The good news is that most major companies offer own-occupation benefits in today's marketplace, in some form or another.
 Just understand that not all own-occ definitions are the same by any means.
-The Provider Choice policy as an example has the best own-occupation definition specifically for physicians.
+The Provider Choice policy, as an example, has the best own-occupation definition specifically for physicians.
 You just need to read the definition of total disability in order to understand the differences between policies because no two policies will have the same definition.
-If you are relying on Group LTD, association coverage, or just a really bad plan than you may not have own-occupation at all.
+If you are relying on Group LTD, association coverage, or just a really bad plan, then you may not have own-occupation at all.

 The Ideal Definition of True Own-Occupation: